yotkadata/reddit_etl/README.md

 Skip the `-d` parameter in `docker-compose run` to se output in terminal and not run it in the background.

-To see the content of the MongoDB or the PostgreSQL database, you can attach to one of the running processes.
+To see the content of the MongoDB or the PostgreSQL database, you can attach to one of the running containers.
 First, get the name of the process by showing all running containers:

 ```bash
 docker-compose ps